ivardesign/viva-la-vue-workshop/README.md

   </div>

 ```
-Notice there is no ‘ballcolor’ being passed in for the one with the arrow.
+Notice there is no `ballcolor` being passed in for the one with the arrow.
 + We have one of the balls that is white, so we can’t see anything.

 In case we forget to pass in Prop data, wouldn’t it be nice to ***set a default***?
 Let’s do that.